autotelicum/Smooth-CoffeeScript/literate/underscore.md

 > This reference is an adaptation of the documentation found at [Underscore.js](http://documentcloud.github.com/underscore).
-It is _interactive_ in its HTML form.
+It is _interactive_ in its HTML~5~ form.
 Edit a CoffeeScript segment to try it.
 You can see the generated JavaScript when you write a CoffeeScript function by typing 'show name' after its definition.